oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

       q        u  r        z
 ```

-The Majoric System is a spelling based mnemonic system for remembering number sequences, with mechanisms to avoid spelling issues.
+The Majoric System is a spelling based mnemonic system for remembering number sequences, with phonetic groups and rules to avoid spelling issues.

 It combines the Major and Dominic systems.
 It's more flexible than the Dominic system.
 It's less based on perceived sounds, compared to the Major System.